This handout explains what a tracheostomy is and can help you decide if this is right for your child.

 What is a tracheostomy?

-Surgery is done to make an opening in your child’s neck called a stoma.
+Your child will have surgery to make an opening in their neck called a stoma.
 The stoma goes to the windpipe (trachea).
 A tracheostomy (trach) tube is put in the stoma to help your child breathe.
 Your child breathes through the trach instead of their nose or mouth.

 How do I decide?

 You meet with members of the pulmonary and palliative care teams to talk about the pros and cons of a tracheostomy.
 These include:

 This is your choice.
 Take time to think about quality of life and things your child likes to do.
 Ask yourself how a tracheostomy may change these things.
 We support your choice.

 What do I need to learn to care for my child?